casper-network/docs-archive/dapp-dev-guide/tutorials/counter/commands.rst

         --key [ACCOUNT_HASH] \
         -q "[SESSION_NAME]/[SESSION_NAMED_KEY]" (OPTIONAL)

-This command’s name is self explanatory.
+This command’s name is self-explanatory.
 It allows you to query the state of a Casper network at a given moment in time, specified by the state root hash described above.
 The ``node-address`` is the server (localhost when running on a local NCTL network).
 The ``key`` is the identifier for the query.
 It must be either the account public key, account hash, contract address hash, transfer hash, or deploy hash.
 We will demonstrate two of these key types in this tutorial.
-The optional query path argument (``q``) allows you to drill into the specifics of a query with respect to the key.
+The optional query path argument (``q``) allows you to drill into the specifics of a query concerning the key.
 We will also look at an example of this usage.

 4. Put Deploys (onto the Chain)
 -------------------------------